Turbulence and Random Geometry: Discussion and Outlook

 A study of the non-local dilaton theories in odd number of dimensions may shed more light on odd-dimensional turbulence in general and on three-dimensional turbulence in particular.
 Also, studying turbulence in curved space may offer a new viewpoint on its dynamics.
 In our framework it amounts to introducing a random dressing of a fixed curved metric on the inertial range.

 Higher-dimensional turbulence is mathematically intriguing and may also provide a $\frac{1}{d}$ expansion scheme.
 Denote by $u$ the velocity one-form, then $du$ is the vorticity two-form and the incompressibility condition reads $d^{*}u=0$.
 In addition to the energy one has a conserved helicity made from the wedge products ${\cal H} = \int_M (du)^m$ when ${\rm dim} M=2m$ is even and ${\cal H} = \int_M u\wedge (du)^m$ when $dim M =2m+1$ is odd \cite{arnold}.
-The well defined parity of the helicity in even dimensions suggests that as in two space dimensions there may be two cascades in these cases: an inverse energy cascade and a direct helicity cascade.
+Studying the turbulent cascade as a function of the number of space dimensions is likely to provide valuable insights.

 One may try to generalize our framework to other systems.
 An interesting case is Burgers turbulence, which will correspond to a one-dimensional random geometry.
 One may expect that the shock wave solutions of Burges equations that determine the anomalous scaling correspond to singular one-dimensional manifolds.